Where to Buy a Generator if You Want Power on Demand

 When it comes to shopping for home appliances, it may seem pretty obvious what you need to look for: a refrigerator, a washer and dryer, a stove, maybe a water heater and a microwave.
 A machine many households don't consider, though, is a generator.
 And that's a shame.
 In fact, there are plenty of reasons why you need one.

 When preparing to purchase one of these appliances, you need to consider what you want it to power, how often you lose electricity, and what your budget looks like.
+And you'll want to learn more about the best generator brands.
 But in addition to those, you may be wondering where to buy a generator — fortunately, there are more retail options than you might expect.

 Where to Buy a Generator